davelively14/locorum/README.md

 For deployed v0.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.3 to do list
+- Create links to user
-- Create Project
+  - Project
-  - General routes: edit, update
+  - Search
 - Create project_channel
 - Integrate with search_channel
 - Use CSV input and output